Iran move to speed up nuclear program troubles West

 Refined uranium can fuel nuclear energy plants, which is Iran’s stated aim, or provide the core of an atomic bomb, which the United States and Israel suspect may be its ultimate goal.

-The United States, Russia, China, France, Britain and Germany want Iran to halt 20 percent enrichment and shut the Fordow underground plant where this takes place.
+The United States, Russia, China, France, Britain and Germany - a group known as the P5+1 - want Iran to halt 20 percent enrichment and shut the Fordow underground plant where this takes place.

 Iran wants them to recognize what it regards as its right to refine uranium for peaceful purpose and to relax increasingly strict sanctions battering its oil-dependent economy.

+Iran has suggested that shutting down Fordow in exchange for a lifting of gold sanctions would not be acceptable.L6N0BI4A3]

-Additional reporting by John Irish in Paris; Zahra Hosseinian in Zurich; Rachelle Younglai, Arshad Mohammed and Matt Spetalnick in Washington; Paul Carrel in Frankfurt; Editing by Roger Atwood
+Additional reporting by John Irish in Paris,; Zahra Hosseinian in Zurich,; Rachelle Younglai, Arshad Mohammed and Matt Spetalnick in Washington and Paul Carrel in Frankfurt; Editing by Roger Atwood and David Brunnstrom